 On Feb.
 6 and 7, the Columbus School of Law hosted the 20th National Telecommunications Law Moot Court Competition.
 As in previous years, the event was organized by the Law School’s Moot Court Board, under the leadership of Moot Court Board Chancellor Amy Allin and competition Vice Chancellor Erik Fawcett, with assistance from the Law School’s Institute for Communications Law Studies.
 The Federal Communications Bar Association once again served as competition co-sponsor.

-This year’s competition followed a round-robin format including law school teams from University of Colorado Boulder, Southwestern University, University of Baltimore, George Washington University, and the home team from CUA Law.
+This year’s competition followed a round-robin format including law school teams from University of Colorado Boulder, Southwestern University, University of Baltimore, George Washington University, and the home team from Catholic Law.
 Third-year CLI students Tim Doughty and Bill Durdach represented the home team in the competition and were coached by CLI alumni Preston Thomas of Jones Day and Ian Forbes from the FCC’s Wireline Competition Bureau.